 Register your child

-Please complete the attached registration form and telephone the Parish to make your appointment with Father Sam.
+Please complete the attached registration form and an email will be sent to you confirming your registration.